intersel/iFSM/README.md

 It also supports conditional processing of events and state changes using sub-machine states, as well creating new states and events dynamically.

-The FSM has Push/Pop state capabilities and offers different useful features as :
+The FSM has Push/Pop state capabilities and offers different useful features as:
   * complete integration with jQuery
   * automatic javascript event bindings
   * attribute or css change on jQuery object linked to a machine detected, triggering events to the machine